 - Excessive use of this steroid is prone to cause skin thinning as well as excessive facial hair growth due to alteration in the hormonal balance of the body.

 - The thinning of the skin happens due to the removal of excess melanin cells.
 This leaves the skin more exposed to environmental conditions since melanin is the skin naturally occurring pigment produced to protect the skin.

-Best Skin Lightening Creams For Black Skin Without Hydroquinone
+Reviews for Best Skin Lightening Creams Without Hydroquinone

 The safest bet when it comes to skin lightening creams is definitely one without any of these harsh chemicals that are dermatologically tested on the black skin.
 A good example of this would be "Meladerm by Civant Skin Care".
 This product contains no hydroquinone and has herbal active ingredients such as licorice and mulberry.